 How To Align Systems and Departments

 Aligning goals and streamlining communication can not only improve the total security system but can also save money.
-Whether working through a central monitoring system or contracting with various teams, start moving in these directions to mitigate safety concerns and reduce your expenses.
+Whether working through a central monitoring system or contracting with various teams, start moving in these directions when you’re integrating IT with physical security.

 In some cases, friction between teams is too much and you may need a new hardware or software approach.
 For most situations, however, the key issues relate to goals and communication.
 These issues can be targeted with improved education and goal realignment, which is more cost-effective than a total security system retrofit.